CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > - Discuss on Matrix: [https://matrix.to/#/#cpansec:matrix.org](https://matrix.to/#/#cpansec:matrix.org)

-## A Simplified Open Source Supply-chain Graph
+## Open Source Supply-chain (Simplified diagram)

 > [!NOTE]
 > The graph below does *not* include _Content Delivery Networks_, _Model Ecosystems_ and _Plugin Ecosystems_.
-> If you know of other parts of an Open Source Supply-chain that involves the managing of metadata somehow, then please reach out!
+> If you know of other parts of an Open Source Supply-chain that involves the managing of metadata somehow, then please [reach out](#document-status--)!
+> We'd love to add them – or at least to be aware of them.

 ```mermaid
 stateDiagram-v2